My current low commission realtor picks (October 2025)

 Buyers will likely emphasize shopping for agents, prioritizing those offering competitive rates, superior service, and expertise.
 They might also be quicker to try to negotiate a lower rate.
 As a result, total commission costs might drop from the current 5-6% range to below 5%.

-Most home sellers can benefit from working with a low-commission agent matching service, like Clever, that connects you with top-rated agents at pre-negotiated rates.
+Most home sellers can benefit from working with a low commission agent matching service, like Clever, that connects you with top-rated agents at pre-negotiated rates.
+This is especially relevant given that 90% of recent sellers chose to work with a real estate agent to sell their homes, according to the National Association of Realtors’ 2025 survey, showing just how important professional support still is.[9]

-By working with a traditional agent, you can avoid the pitfalls of a FSBO (for sale by owner) transaction, which has become increasingly rare as most sellers — 90% of whom use a real estate agent — recognize the value of professional guidance for a smooth and successful sale.[3]
+By working with a traditional agent, you can avoid the pitfalls of a FSBO (for sale by owner) transaction, which has become increasingly rare (only 6% of all sellers go that route).[10]

 Discount real estate brokerages like Redfin and Homie are a slightly different story.
 They have in-house agents.
 Only consider hiring a discount brokerage with in-house agents if:

-• You’re confident the discount agent’s experience and personality are a good fit
+- You’re confident that the discount agent’s experience and personality are a good fit

-• Your home isn’t unique for your area in terms of price, size, or features
+- Your home isn’t unique in your area in terms of price, size, or features

-• You expect your sale will be relatively straightforward with minimal negotiating
+- You expect your sale to be relatively straightforward with minimal negotiating

 Pros and cons of low commission realtors